romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

-Believe me, it is possible to have it running.
-If you are curious, expand the code here:
+This makes it possible to write a working evaluator.
+The full code below shows how constants, addition, and `get_length` can be implemented using this approach:

 ```rs showLineNumbers=false collapse={9-11,15-19,23-27,42-57,62-70,81-85,90-93,97-102} collapseStyle=collapsible-auto
 type TypedCompiledFunction<T> = Box<dyn Fn() -> T>;